-- It creates a potential threat for future disputes as and when the target company does not earn the profit both for the buyer and seller.
-Here the seller will feel short of the profit and the buyer will feel that he got involved in the wrong deal.
+- It creates a potential threat for future disputes as and when the target company does not earn a profit both for the buyer and seller.
+Here the seller will feel short of the profit, and the buyer will think he got involved in the wrong deal.

-- Sellers involvement will be retained in the company even after he has sold the business which would potentially create friction between both the parties.
+- The seller’s involvement will be retained in the company even after he has sold the business, which would potentially create friction between both parties.

-- The buyer would want to pull out the seller in different directions and the seller would want to maximize his profit during the earnout period.
+- The buyer would want to pull out the seller in different directions, and the seller would like to maximize his profit during the earnout period.

-If properly exercised and understood earnout proves to be an elegant solution to eliminate the valuation gap between buyer and seller.
+If adequately exercised and understood, earnout proves to be an elegant solution to eliminate the valuation gap between buyer and seller.
 Both parties should be aware of the weakness and strengths of the earnout.
-A properly crafted and drafted earnout agreement has a higher possibility of earning for both parties The team involved in earnout agreement including investment bankers should structure earnout well and the transaction attorney needs to ensure proper documentation.
-If done in the right way, earnout turns to be fruitful for every party involved in the deal.
+An appropriately crafted and drafted earnout agreement is more likely to earn for both parties.
+The team involved in the earnout agreement, including the investment bankers, should structure the earnout well, and the transaction attorney needs to ensure proper documentation.
+If done in the right way, earnout turns out to be fruitful for every party involved in the deal.

-This is a guide to Earnout.
-Here we also discuss the introduction to Earnout along with the m&a transaction, benefits, example, and limitations.
+This is a guide to earnout.
+Here we also discuss the introduction to an earnout, the m&a transaction, benefits, examples, and limitations.
 You may also have a look at the following articles to learn more –